Netball in Asia: India

 Women started playing netball in India as early as 1926.
 The Sports Authority of India and the Government of India have provided much funding with the goal of improving the performance of the country's youth national team.
 India had a national team compete in the fifth Asian Netball Championship in Colombo, Sri Lanka in 2001.
 National team captains include Prachi Tehlan, who captained the side that competed in the 2010 Commonwealth Games in Delhi.
 Some of the important netball competitions held in India include the 2010 Commonwealth Games, and the 7th Asian Youth Netball Championship, held from 3 to 10 July 2010, at the Thyagaraj Stadium.
 Some of the top performances for the India national netball team include coming in sixth place at the 2010 Nations Cup and coming in fourth at the 2010 Asian Youth Netball Championship.

+Japan

+Japan team competed in Asian Netball Championships for 5 times.

 Malaysia

 Netball is the most popular women's sport in Malaysia.
 The national organisation, Malaysian Netball Association, was created in 1978.
 The sport is part of the national curriculum beginning at year 3.
 Netball is promoted at the Sport Carnival for All (KESUMA).
 In 1998, 113 districts held netball competitions.
 That year, there were 1,718 registered netball teams in the country.
 In 2001, netball was sufficiently popular in South East Asia for it to be included in the 21st Southeast Asian Games in Kuala Lumpur.
 Malaysia had a national team compete in the fifth Asian Netball Championship in Colombo in 2001.
 Malaysia also competed in the 7th Asian Youth Netball Championship in India in 2010.
 Petronas, the national oil company, has been a major sponsor of netball in the country.
 This type of sponsorship was encouraged by the government as part of the Rakan Sukan programme.
 As of August 2016, the women's national team was ranked number nineteenth in the world.
 Following the appointment of a new coach, Tracey Robinson, they won the Asian Championships in 2016 and followed that up with South East Asian Games gold medal win in 2017.